Trump administration to migrant kids: No more art, soccer, lawyers or school for you

 Activists gather outside of Homestead shelter for migrant children on Good Friday

-For the kids at the Homestead shelter for unaccompanied migrant, many of whom endured unimaginable hardships on their journey to the United States, life is about to get a lot more austere.
+For the kids at the Homestead shelter for unaccompanied migrants, many of whom endured unimaginable hardships on their journey to the United States, life is about to get a lot more austere.

 The Trump administration abruptly announced Wednesday it would dramatically cut aid to detention centers that house migrant children who arrive in the United States unaccompanied by their parents.
 Homestead is the largest of those facilities.